WurstCommander/Win10AppRemove/README.md

 1. Copy the script onto your hard drive into a directory you will not forget two seconds after you copied the file :-)

-2. Edit the Powershell-Script and comment out the apps which you don't want to remove.
+2. Edit the Powershell-Script (Win10AppRemove.ps1) and comment out the apps which you don't want to remove.
    Just put # before the line with the command like:
    #get-appxpackage -allusers *alarms* | remove-appxpackage

    All apps without the comment character are removed.

-3. Start Windows Power Shell *with admin rights* (right click and "run as administrator") and start the script.
+3. Start Windows Power Shell **with admin rights** (right click and "run as administrator") and start the script.
 Without admin rights    the script will do nothing.

 ### List of apps which are currently supported: ###